cardinalli-uh/cardinalli-uh.github.io/essays/questions.md

 <h2>With All Due Respect</h2>

 Aside from the nature of the question itself, the tone of a question is critical.
 Consider the doctor metaphor: even if I am going to ask my doctor a ridiculously irrelevant question, I’m going to call them Doctor while I do it; because it does no good to be a moron AND a jerk.
 Here again, the same rule applies online.
 Just because we’re dealing with avatars instead of faces, doesn’t mean we aren’t still dealing with people.
 Reacting to negative responses to questions by being rude or insulting does nothing for finding answers, and may be viewed by the community as a transgression.
 A poor question followed-up by a poor attitude will guarantee the question goes nowhere.
 However, responding constructively by fine-tuning the question or clarifying key points shows the asker is willing to learn and capable of collaboration.
 Sometimes it is less about the mistake and more about the recovery.
 Acknowledging a mistake and learning from it is far more respectable than starting a "flame war" because of 'hurt' feelings.
 The best bet is to only ask "smart" questions as often as possible.

+<h1> In case you could not see the screenshots, here are links to the two questions: </h1>

+The "dumb": <a hred="https://stackoverflow.com/questions/32212712/how-to-find-length-of-array-of-undefined-size"></a>

+The "smart":<a href="https://stackoverflow.com/questions/54200988/why-do-we-require-requires-requires"></a>